PeterRochford/SkillMetrics/README.md

 Guidelines to contribute
 ---------------------
 1. In the description of your Pull Request (PR) explain clearly what it implements/fixes and your changes.
 Possibly give an example in the description of the PR.
-2. Give your pull request a helpful title that summarises what your contribution does.
+2. Give your pull request a helpful title that summarizes what your contribution does.
 3. Write unit tests for your code and make sure the existing [backward compatibility tests](http://github.com/PeterRochford/SkillMetrics/wiki/Backward-Compatibility-Testing) pass.
 4. Make sure your code is properly commented and documented.
 Each public method needs to be documented as the existing ones.